sshaikh1413/battleship/README.md

 # Battleship Game

 A browser-based implementation of the classic Battleship game where you play against an AI opponent.
+See a demo version of the game here: https://sshaikh1413.github.io/battleship/public/index.html

 ![Battleship Game Screenshot](screenshot.png)